makerdao/community/governance/polls/Spark Liquidity Layer Mainnet - Increase USDS Mint and USDC Swap Rate Limits - May 12, 2025.md

 ### USDC Swap Rate Limits

-- Increase max by 300 million USDS from 200 million USDS to **500 million USDS**.
+- Increase max by 300 million USDC from 200 million USDC to **500 million USDC**.
-- Increase slope by 100 million USDS from 200 million USDS to **300 million USDS per day**.
+- Increase slope by 100 million USDC from 200 million USDC to **300 million USDC per day**.

 ---